pdsmart/MZ80A_RFS/README.md

 #####

 ![alt text](https://github.com/pdsmart/MZ80A_RFS/blob/master/docs/IMG_9625.jpg)
 The topside without the Flash RAM's being sited.
-The first PCB was inteded to use a Skinny DIP device but I ordered the wrong part so had to make an adapter to fan out the Skinny DIP footprint to a standard DIP footprint.
+The first PCB was intended to use a Skinny DIP device but I ordered the wrong part so had to make an adapter to fan out the Skinny DIP footprint to a standard DIP footprint.

 ![alt text](https://github.com/pdsmart/MZ80A_RFS/blob/master/docs/IMG_9626.jpg)
 The underside has 2x28pin adapters such that the board plugs into the original Monitor/User ROM sockets.
 This keeps the upgrade reversible and doesnt change the original motherboard.